ClickCease Keeping Cool with City Trees: Benefits & Tips - Arborist Now

 Using Shade From Trees

-The heat that you feel is actually les due to the local air temperatures, and more based on how much electromagnetic radiation we emit to and absorb.
+In urban areas, the excess heat that you may feel is actually les due to the local air temperatures, and more based on how much electromagnetic radiation we emit to and absorb.
 With trees present on the street and in heavily congested city areas, they are able to act as a parasol and block out up to 90% of the sun’s radiation.
 It then also increases the amount of heat that you lose to your surroundings by cooling the ground beneath you.
+Shade from trees can reduce how warm your surroundings feel by several degrees (between 7-15 Celsius), depending on your latitude.
+There are even studies that show trees can dramatically reduce air conditioning costs.

 Evapotranspiration